w3c/wg-effectiveness/meetings/meetings_12.md

 Have we had further thoughts on consistency of Working Group homepages?

 ### [Testing] Testing
+We will detail some items on testing in Guide/Github (do we know who would be best to write this?!).
 Testing issue has been added to [W3C Process Github Repo](https://github.com/w3c/w3process/issues/157).
-I'll raise when we begin discussing plans for process 2019.

-I haven't heard anything back from Marcos re videos since January.
-I'll give him a nudge!

 ### [CSI] Common Standards Issues Document and Triage Process
-Need to continue work on [Common Standards Issues](https://github.com/w3c/wg-effectiveness/blob/master/CSI.md) Document.
-This will be presented to the AC at AC2018.
-Any thoughts on this from the group?
+Final touches, then can present at TPAC.

 ### [Ombudsman] Ombudsman for Working Group Effectiveness with Guidelines for Escalation
 Do we want to write a process for this?